Ubuntu Server Hardening Checklist for Production Use

 systemctl list-units --type=service --state=running

-# Check UFW status
+# Check UFW firewall status

 sudo ufw status